Home Resources What is Asynchronous USB? | Do You NEED It?

 Most of my regular readers and followers by now know my zero-tolerance policy for snake oil in this hobby.

-Asynchronous USB is something I’m still not quite sold on one way or another.
+Asynchronous USB is something I’m still not quite sold on one way or another, but my brain may perceive a slight difference.

 When I demoed the CEntrance DACport HD back in February of 2020, it did stand out a tad more in terms of the “clean sound” or whatever, but I really can’t be sure if it being Asynchronous was the kicker because I don’t know exactly which DACS utilize Synchronously and which don’t.